serprex/openEtG/README.md

   * To stop the server, press ctrl+c in the Terminal

 ### Windows Installation

+_serprex prefers to use [WSL2](https://aka.ms/wsl2) to bypass Windows & have a Debian development experience_

 1. Download & Install the following:
   * [node.js](https://nodejs.org)